apatra6/DualPhaseDeformationLSTM/README.md

 stress-strain response and the strain partitioning between the two phases.

 ## Training

-A different number of models were trained with different structures during the course of this project.
-The codes for each of them can be found in this repository.

-- [Artificial Neural Networks](https://github.com/TheFlash98/model_training/blob/master/one-variable-ann.ipynb): An ANN model is trained to predict only the effective strain of a given microstrcuture at a particular timestep using the x,y coordinates, phase information and the total applied strain at that timestep.
-The model has 8 layers with 128, 64, 32, 16, 8, 4, 2, 1 layers respectively.
-The notebook also contains predictions made using the model.

-- [LSTM-based RNN](https://github.com/TheFlash98/model_training/blob/master/window-lstm.ipynb): A LSTM-based RNN model capable of predicting the entire evolution of a microstructure by just looking at the microstrcture at 1% strain.
+[LSTM-based RNN](https://github.com/TheFlash98/model_training/blob/master/window-lstm.ipynb): A LSTM-based RNN model capable of predicting the entire evolution of a microstructure by just looking at the microstrcture at 1% strain.
 Using this model we have predicted three variable, effective strain, vonmises stress and stress triaxiality.
 The model analysis, predictions and results over different microstructures can be produced using [this](https://github.com/TheFlash98/model_training/blob/master/window-lstm-plot-analysis.ipynb).